Chobe Chilwero: Our full report

 Health & safety

-Medical care: The managers are first-aid trained.
-The nearest doctor is in Kasane, about 10 minutes drive from Chobe Chilwero.
+- The managers are first-aid trained.
+The nearest doctor is in Kasane, about ten minutes’ drive from Chobe Chilwero.

-Security measures: There is a low electrified fence to keep out elephants and a security guard at the main entrance to the grounds.
-Guests are escorted to and from their rooms in the evening, with a telephone in the suites to call reception in case of need.
-There is also an air horn provided to raise the alarm in an emergency.
+- There is a low electrified fence to deter elephants and a security guard at the main entrance to the grounds.
+Guests are escorted to and from their suites after dark.
+There is a telephone in each suite to call reception in case of need, and an air horn to raise the alarm in an emergency.